rmpowell77/wxUI/docs/ProgrammersGuide.md

 This overview provides an overview of `wxUI`, but is not intented to be a tutorial on `wxWidgets`.
 We assume the reader has working knowledge of `wxWidgets`.
 Great documentation and guides are available at [https://www.wxwidgets.org](https://www.wxwidgets.org).

-In `wxUI`, you use "Menu" to declary the layout of your menu items and the "actions" they call.
-Similarly, you use "Sizers" to declare the layout of "Controllers" for your application.
+In `wxUI`, you use `wxUI::Menu` to declare the layout of your menu items and the "actions" they call.
+Similarly, you use `wxUI::Sizer` to declare the layout of *Controllers* for your application.

 ### Menu